INFORMSJoC/2023.0255/README.md

 ## Data

 The [data](data) directory contains the 950 instances that were used in this research (stored as .bin files).
 These 950 instances were originally collected in .lp format from strIPlib in early 2020.
-Using the “instanceformulation_to_instancegraph.py” script in the “scripts” directory, these .lp files were then converted to .bin files, where the .bin files store the graph-based representations of the formulations given in the .lp files.
+Using the [instanceformulation_to_instancegraph.py][scripts/instanceformulation_to_instancegraph.py] script in the [scripts](scripts) directory, these .lp files were then converted to .bin files, where the .bin files store the graph-based representations of the formulations given in the .lp files.
 In general, the file “instanceformulation_to_instancegraph.py” in the “scripts” directory will convert .lp files to their graph-based representation using Deep Graph Library (following the methodology outlined in the paper).

 ## Reproducing Results